-Sobieszczyk, Steven, Jones, K.L., Rounds, S.A., Nilsen, E.B., and Morace, J.L., (in review), Prioritization framework for ranking riverine ecosystem stressors using example sites from the Tualatin River Basin, Oregon: U.S. Geological Survey Scientific Investigations Report 201X-xxxx, XX p.
+Sobieszczyk, Steven, Jones, K.L., Rounds, S.A., Nilsen, E.B., and Morace, J.L., 2018, Prioritization framework for ranking riverine ecosystem stressors using example sites from the Tualatin River Basin, Oregon: U.S. Geological Survey Scientific Investigations Report 2018-5153, 40 p.

 As human populations increase, so does their effect on the environment.
 Altered terrain, degraded water quality, and threatened or endangered species are all-too-common consequences of a growing anthropogenic influence on the landscape.
 To help manage and possibly mitigate these effects, researchers have developed new ways to characterize current environmental conditions and help resource managers seek solutions to bring impacted areas back to their best attainable health.
 However, before an ecosystem can be restored, its current level of ecological stress must be determined.
 This report details the development of a prioritization framework that is used to score and rank riverine ecosystem stressors in a watershed using example sites from the Tualatin River Basin in northwestern Oregon.
 The framework incorporates the most influential site-specific stressors throughout the basin based on past studies These stressors are characterized with thirteen metrics that are organized into four groups: hydrologic, water quality, physical habitat, and biological metrics.